 Mrs Mahmood by Segun Afolabi

 In Mrs Mahmood by Segun Afolabi we have the theme of fear, regret, insecurity, discontent, love, connection and escape.
 Narrated in the first person by a man called Mr Mahmood the reader realises after reading the story that Afolabi may be exploring the theme of fear.
 Mr Mahmood though living a comfortable life has fears and regrets from his past.
 He was once an above average athlete though with the passing of time his talents have not reached the potential they might have reached.
-Similarly when Mr Mahmood strikes the young boy for robbing the shoes.
+Similarly when Mr Mahmood attempts to strike the young boy for robbing the shoes.
 He regrets it.
 Though the reality is his actions would be considered to be very normal.
 It is also interesting that Mr Mahmood does not contact the police and only informs the boy’s mother of what has happened.
 This could be important as Mr Mahmood may believe in giving others (and himself) a second chance.
 Mr Mahmood’s character also appears to be strict.
 He takes his job and the job that others do for him seriously.
 It is as though he has no time for fun in his life which may contribute to the reason as to why Mr Mahmood feels downtrodden for most of the story.
 It is as though he has been beaten by life.

 Something which some readers might understand considering the prospects that Mr Mahmood showed for athletics when he was younger.
 He also does not feel as though he deserves Isobel as a wife.
 This too may be important as Mr Mahmood is feeling insecure when there is no real reason for him to do so.
 Though it took time he and Isobel made a connection and decided to get married.
 The continual mentioning of Isobel having children in the story might also be significance as there is a sense that Mahmood is not necessarily ready for children.
 Though in all likelihood this may be the next step in his relationship with Isobel.
 It’s just that Mr Mahmood may not necessarily realise this.
 Isobel is also a calming factor in her husband’s life.
 Something that is noticeable when they both go for a drive.
 Mr Mahmood is able to relax after the events of the day.
 If anything Mr Mahmood with the exception of having Isobel in his life appears to be discontent.
 Boyhood dreams still linger in his mind and there is a sense of vacancy in his life.